KarstenSiemer/Open-Airfilter/README.md

 You could also build the containers yourself (Dockerfiles are included) and directly set the environment variables inside the containers, if you happen to not wanting to use docker-compose

+#### Note the /boot/config.txt
+Since we are be using PWM to drive the fans, we'll have to activate it in the boot config by appending this to the config:
+`dtoverlay=pwm-2chan`

+If you want to use the optional ccs811 chip, you'll have to active i²c also.
+To this, just append this:

+`dtparam=i2c_arm=on`

 ## What i have used to build this:
 * Raspberry pi 3 b+
   * This is overpowered for an airfilter, but i chose to put the whole stack on it, so it needs at least some beef